 It’s important to have a good understanding of the material you’ll be tested on — beyond what is in your study guide.
 While study guides are helpful, they only contain sample questions, not what will actually be on the test.
 Since you won’t know what questions will be asked on the test, it’s important to take advantage of other resources and material to fill in any knowledge gaps you think you may have.

 Staying motivated while studying for the CHES® and MCHES® exams can be tough.
-Putting in many long hours can be greuling, but keeping your end goal in mind is the best way to avoid burnout from studying.
+Putting in many long hours can be grueling, but keeping your end goal in mind is the best way to avoid burnout from studying.
 Other ways to stay motivated include:

 Ready to Take the CHES® or MCHES®?
 Let’s Get Started.

 If you are pursuing a career in the health education and promotion field, credentialing as CHES® or MCHES® is an excellent way to showcase your skills and ability to perform in the workplace.
 Certification demonstrates that you have up-to-date knowledge and expertise, as well as your commitment to the profession and future professional development.
-To access everything you need for CHES® and MCHES® preparation, access NCHEC’s resources and our strong community of health education specialists.
+To access everything you need for CHES® and MCHES® preparation, please visit NCHEC’s resources and our strong community of health education specialists.